About Indonesia

 ART & ARCHITECTURE

 Indonesia has a great variety of folk and classical arts, all of which are an integral part of traditional life and have been influenced by very different foreign cultures over the years including the ancient Indian and Chinese civilisations.
+The two main branches of traditional Indonesian art form are the old Malay traditions in the remote interiors of Sumatra and Borneo, and the Javanese and Balinese art forms based on Hindu stories of the Mahabharata and Ramayana.
 Balinese art and architecture is heavily influenced by Hindu-Buddhist temple art.
-Due to its tropical climate, many different cultures have flourished in Indonesia for thousands of years.
-In addition to Hinduism, Buddhism and Islam have also influenced Indonesian art and architecture throughout history.
-The most notable examples include Borobudur Temple Complex in Central Java, Prambanan Temple Complex in Yogyakarta, Borobudur Temple in Magelang Regency and Candi Sukuh Temple.
-Bali is a centre of arts and crafts, producing exquisite sculptures, paintings, textiles, woodcarvings and intricate silver and gold jewellery.
+Balinese sculpture and painting originated as temple decoration, though they later became art forms in their own right.
+Today, Bali is a centre of arts and crafts, producing exquisite sculptures, paintings, textiles, woodcarvings and intricate silver and gold jewellery.

 PEOPLE

-Indonesia is a country of islands and peninsulas, with more than 17,000 islands.
-The largest island is Java, which is located in the western part of the country.
-The central administration of Indonesia is located in Jakarta, which is also the capital city.
+With over 200 million inhabitants, Indonesia contains an astonishing diversity of people, with more than 300 ethnic groups and 250 distinct languages.
 Broadly speaking, four population groups have migrated to Indonesia over the centuries: the Negritos, the Australoids, the Proto-Malays and the Deutro-Malays.
 The Chinese are among Indonesia’s most recent immigrants, and although they are a tiny minority, they are an important part of society and control a large portion of Indonesia’s wealth.
 The main ethnic groups today are the Javanese, followed by the Sundanese, Madurese and coastal Malays.
 Among other groups such as the Dayaks in Kalimantan and the Irianese who live in very remote areas, there are some people that may never have seen a foreigner.

 Wonderful Indonesia